-Are you a UBC trainee?
-Do you have a UBC trainee?
+Are you a trainee?
+Do you have a trainee?
 Do the two of you want a super-shiny stipend grant to pursue a new project and celebrate the holidays?

 BCREGMED is bringing in the new year with a brand-new opportunity to support trainees!
-We are now offering $15K salary stipends to FOUR lucky trainees at UBC and are inviting trainees and PIs to participate in our virtual dragon’s den competition!
+We are now offering $15K salary stipends to SIX lucky trainees and are inviting trainees and PIs to participate in our virtual dragon’s den competition!

-Award amount of $15,000 CAD to be used for summer students, research students, graduate trainees, or postdoctoral fellow salary
+Award amount of $15,000 CAD to be used for trainee or postdoctoral fellow salary

-- Award recipient must be employed as a post-doctoral fellow or registered to an accredited graduate or undergraduate program in mathematics, physics, chemistry, computer science, statistics, medicine, biology, or engineering at the University of British Columbia.
-UBC research and summer students are eligible to apply.
+- Award recipient must be employed as a post-doctoral fellow or registered to an accredited graduate program in mathematics, physics, chemistry, computer science, statistics, medicine, biology, or engineering at the University of British Columbia, University of Victoria, or Simon Fraser University

 - Applicants must be working on a project with a specific focus on regenerative medicine and/or cell therapy